brightmart/text_classification/README.md

 4.BiLstmTextRelation
-structure same as TextRNN. but input is special designed. e.g.input:"how much is the computer?
+Structure same as TextRNN. but input is special designed. e.g.input:"how much is the computer?
 EOS price of laptop". where 'EOS' is a special token spilted question1 and question2.

 check:p9_BiLstmTextRelation_model.py